lamonasapiens/rosalind-problems/README.md

-#Introduction
+# Introduction
-This respository contains the solutions of the problems listed in (Rosalind)[https://rosalind.info/]
+This respository contains the solutions of the problems listed in [https://rosalind.info/]